PhilipSCA/philanderson-co-uk/john/learning/com-science.md

    5) File management, disk management
-   6) Manage security of system - through user accounts Multi-tasking OS - can run multiple applications at once Device drivers - 'translators' between OS to hardware - software to communicate with internal hardware/peripherals
+   6) Manage security of system - through user accounts Multi-tasking OS - can run multiple applications at once
+1) Device drivers - 'translators' between OS to hardware - software to communicate with internal hardware/peripherals
 - every piece of hardware has a driver
 - When computer booted up, OS chooses correct drivers for the hardware
 - If new hardware is connected, system will install the new, matching driver
 - Device manufacturers can release updates to drivers to fix bugs, add features or improve performance of hardware.
-User interface - allows user to interact with computer system
+2) User interface - allows user to interact with computer system
     - GUI - Graphical UI - visual, interactive, intuitive - optimised for specific input methods - WIMP (Windows, Icons, Menus, Pointers) or touchscreen - Android, iOS - use finger gestures like swiping, pinching
     - Command-line interface - text based - user enters specific commands for tasks - less resource heavy than GUIs - for advanced users, far more efficient and powerful than GUIs - can automate processes using scripts
+3) OS helps CPU carry out multi-tasking by efficiently managing memory and CPU processing time: (app = application)
+   - When an app is opened, OS moves necessary parts of app to memory, followed by additional parts when they are required.
+OS decides if apps or features have been used recently - if not, they may be removed from memory
+   - To run multiple apps, OS needs to make sure apps dont overwrite or interfere with each other.
+A memory manager allocates certain apps certain memory addresses, so their processes are placed in separate locations
+   - Only one process is processed by CPU at a time - OS divides CPU time between open apps and may prioritise other processes in order for instructions to be executed in the most efficient order
+   - When required, OS organises movement of data to and from virtual memory

 ### Memory